albinati/audioSummaryGPT/README.md

-# Podcast Summary Generator
+# Audio Summary Generator

-This project uses OpenAI's GPT model and the Whisper ASR system to generate a summary from a podcast audio file.
+This project uses OpenAI's GPT model and the Whisper ASR system to generate a summary from an audio file.

 ## Setup